 - 1252140C0 Categorical Internal Medicine (3 years)

-The following materials must be submitted through ERAS no later than December 20.
+Please submit the following items through ERAS no later than December 20.
 See specific instructions for each track below.

 - ERAS application

 - 4 letters of recommendation, including the Chair (or designee) of the Department of Medicine.
 It is suggested that applicants for the Preliminary Track have at least 1 Medicine letter from either the Chair (or designee) or a Medicine faculty member.